Larry Abramson

 Larry Abramson (לארי אברמסון; born 1954) is a South African-born Israeli artist.

 Biography

 Larry Abramson was born in 1954 in South Africa.
-In 1961, his family immigrated to Israel and settled in Jerusalem.
+In 1961, his family immigrated to Israel and lived in Jerusalem.
+He attended high school in the Hebrew University Secondary School.
 In 1970, as a high school senior, he was one of the signators of a conscientious objectors to Israeli rejection of Egyptian President Nasser's peace initiative.
 In 1973 Abramson studied a Foundation Course at the Chelsea College of Art and Design, London.
 Upon his return to Israel he took a position as printer and curator of exhibitions at the Jerusalem Print Workshop, where he worked for nine years, until 1986.